Horizontal-org/Tella-website/docs/Discover Tella/features.md

 By default Tella blocks screenshots, screen recordings inside Tella and hides the screen preview in the list of recent apps 📱🔒.
 It is possible to  disable this security feature if the users need to take screenshots or screen recordings, or to mirror Tella to a computer for a presentation, by going to **Settings** ⚙️ > **Security** > **Screen security**.

+On iOS screen security only blocks screen recordings inside Tella and blocks the screen in the list of recent apps, but it’s not possible to disable screenshots or screen recordings.

 :::tip Video  tutorial 🎥
 Learn more about Tella Additional Security Features in our [video tutorial](/video-tutorials#additional-security-features)
 :::